jinjiaKarl/cs-e4640/assignment-2-100537677/reports/Assignment-2-Report.md

 To achieve quality data detection and metadata storage during near-realtime ingestion, the following design changes can be made to the existing architecture:

-* Add a quality control component: A new component, named mysimbdp-qualitycontrol, can be added to the architecture between the messaging system and the mysimbdp-coredms.
+* Add a quality control component: A new component, named mysimbdp-qualitycontrol, can be added to the architecture between the teant and the clientstreamingestapp.
 The role of this component is to perform data quality checks on incoming messages and decide whether to ingest them or not based on predefined quality criteria.
+If the message passes the quality checks, it will be forwarded to the clientstreamingestapp for further processing.
+If the message fails the quality checks, it will be discarded.

-* Define quality criteria: The tenant needs to define quality criteria, such as data completeness, data format, and data consistency, etc. The mysimbdp-qualitycontrol component will use these criteria to determine whether to accept or reject an incoming message.
+* Define quality criteria: The tenant needs to define quality criteria, such as data size, data format etc. The mysimbdp-qualitycontrol component will use these criteria to determine whether to accept or reject an incoming message.

 * Add a metadata store: A new metadata store, named mysimbdp-metadatastore, can be added to the architecture.
-The mysimbdp-qualitycontrol component will store the metadata, including detected quality, of accepted messages in this store.

-* Integrate with mysimbdp-streamingestmonitor: The mysimbdp-streamingestmonitor component can be modified to monitor the quality of data ingestion.
-It can receive quality metadata from the mysimbdp-metadatastore and report any quality issues to the tenant via mysimbdp-streamingestmanager.

-* Support encryption and decryption: To support encrypted data, the mysimbdp-coredms component can be modified to provide encryption and decryption services for incoming messages.

-With these changes, the tenant can ensure that only high-quality data is ingested into the platform, and metadata is stored for further analysis and reporting.
+The mysimbdp-qualitycontrol component will send quality metadata to mysimbdp-metadatastore for each message that is accepted. mysimbdp-metadatastore can store this metadata in mysimbdp-coredms for further analysis and reporting.

+* Integrate with mysimbdp-streamingestmonitor: The mysimbdp-qualitycontrol component also sends data qulity to mysimbdp-streamingestmonitor for monitoring.

 ## 5. If a tenant has multiple clientbatchingestapp, each is suitable for a type of data and has different workloads, such as complex transformation or feature engineering (e.g., different CPUs, memory consumption and execution time), how would you extend your design and implementation in Part 1 (only explain the concept/design) to support this requirement?
 (1 point)

 To support multiple clientbatchingestapp instances with different workloads, we can introduce a load balancing component into our design.
-The load balancing component will receive data from the messaging system and distribute it to different clientbatchingestapp instances based on their available resources and workload capacity.

 Each clientbatchingestapp instance can register with the load balancing component to indicate its available resources and workload capacity.
-When data arrives, the load balancing component will determine which instance to send the data to based on factors such as current workload, available resources, and data type.
+When data arrives, the load balancing component will determine which instance in mysimbdp to deal with the data based on factors such as current workload.
+It means that mysimbdp is a distributed system that has multiple instances to run clientbatchingestapp.

-To support this, we can modify our design in Part 1 to include the load balancing component between the messaging system and the clientbatchingestapp instances.
-The load balancing component can also log the data distribution and workload for each clientbatchingestapp instance, which can be used for monitoring and optimization.